jonbert/rpi_tasmota_monitor/README.md

 - InfluxDB storing the telegraf data
 - Grafana already configured to talk to the InfluxDB instance, and preconfigured with a default system dashboard

-I made a moderate effort to at least randomize the Influx database password at first run, and Grafana will remind you to change the admin password.
-That said, if you put this in production as is, it's really on you.
-There are many things that should still be done before considering this secure in any way...

 # Included dashboards

 The grafana instance is automatically provisioned with a couple of dashboard that are useful for me, and in any case are hopefully interesting examples of what grafana + influx can do.

 - System stats: a Raspberry Pi centric system monitoring dashboard
-- goestools: monitors the statistics of a `goestools` receiver
-- ax25 clients: traffic statistics of an Amateur Radio AX25 stack (see additional info below)

-## AX25 dashboard

-Look in the `utils` directory for the files you should install on your Pi to spawn a `listen` process that is logged to `/var/log` and picked by Telegraf.

 # Notes